thegoodparty/styleguide/README.md

 - ✅ CSS custom properties for all typography values
 - ✅ Outfit font with system fallbacks
 - ✅ Responsive and accessible defaults
+- ✅ A new checklist item for the design system

 ## 🆕 Usage in a New Project